-In September this year we took our five kids on a holiday to Japan.
+In September we took our five kids on a holiday to Japan.

 We were all very excited to visit Japan but I did have some quiet reservations – would the kids eat the food, would we be able to get around without understanding the language, would everything in Japan be super expensive?